Galgamins/QWEST/README.md

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 Once it's launched, you will see a dropdown menu on the left that says Qwest!, and you can choose your profile in there (the default profile is Enairim (Qwest!), and there is a Simonrim profile (Qwest!-Simonrim)).
 For more information on the profiles, see the changes to gameplay page.

 After making sure you are using the correct profile of your choosing, there is a  dropdown box on the top right and a big run button next to it.
-Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.
+Ensure it is set to "Go on a QWEST!" by selecting it in the dropdown box and then hitting the run button.

 Upon pressing New Game, you will spawn in a room and go into character creation.
 After creating a character, wait until all of the messages in the top left corner of the screen finish loading.
 Adjust the mcms as described in the In-Game MCM option section.
 Please note that after creating your character, you cannot change your race or gender midgame- doing so will break things!